Buddy Handleson

 Buddy Handleson (born November 1, 1999) is an American actor, best known for playing Henry Dillon in Disney Teen sitcom Shake It Up, Wendell Bassett in Nickelodeon comedy series Wendell & Vinnie, and Newt on Bella and the Bulldogs, also on Nickelodeon.
-On June 25, 2017, he came out as gay.
-He first announced it in an Instagram post.

-Biography
+Early life and career

-Buddy is the son of Jay and Athena Handleson.
+Buddy is the son of Jay and Athena (née Poulos) Handleson.
+He has an older sister named Brooke (b.
+1998).
 At the age of 3, his parents tried to introduce him to modeling, but the young Buddy Handleson did not like it.
 He was spotted by the talent agent Cathy Steele based in Orlando.

 He started auditioning for acting roles at the age of 7 and taking acting lessons with Romeo Marquez.
 In 2010, he co-starred in an episode of 'Til Death, and guest-starred in an episode of Sons of Tucson (role of Gabe AKA "Asskiss" in episode Kisses and Beads).
 In February 2013, he landed the lead role of Wendell Bassett in Wendell and Vinnie.

 Filmography

 Personal life

-Handleson lived in Burbank with his mom from 2012-2014 and then moved to Redondo Beach, California.
+Handleson lived in Burbank with his mother in 2012 until they moved to Redondo Beach, California in 2014.